Wandalen/wGraphBasic/doc/version.eng/concept/StrategyRevisiting.md

 ![DfsRevisiting0.png](../../images/searchOptions/Revisiting0.png)

-With revisiting strategy, `revisiting : 0` search algorithm visit nodes of the graph at most once.
-This strategy is implemented with the help of some kind of container that collects a set of visited nodes.
+With revisiting strategy, `revisiting : 0` search algorithm visits nodes of the graph at most once.
+This strategy is implemented with the help of container of some kind that collects a set of visited nodes.
 That container does not get empty, only adding of nodes take place within the revisiting strategy `revisiting : 0`.
 As you may see, edge `eb` is never used, and after visiting node `e` algorithm get back to node `d`, because `b` was visited.
 Same exclusion takes place in case of edge `fh`.
 Only one of two edges `cf` really used because of revisiting strategy `revisiting : 0`.

 ### Revisiting : 1